vlang/vab/docs/docs.md

 ## Example extra command

-An example of one such *extra command* is [`larpon/vab-sdl`](https://github.com/larpon/vab-sdl/) which makes it easier to compile and run V applications that uses SDL2 via ['vlang/sdl'](https://github.com/vlang/sdl/) on Android via `vab`.
+An example of one such *extra command* is [`larpon/vab-sdl`](https://github.com/larpon/vab-sdl/) which makes it easier to compile and run V applications that uses SDL2 and SDL3 via ['vlang/sdl'](https://github.com/vlang/sdl/) on Android via `vab`.

 To enable support for this in `vab`, you can do the following: